smallab/SmallColorPicker/README.md

 Please note that the USColorPicker classes are provided as used in apps *optimized for the iPhone 5* such as Pixel is Data (http://www.smallab.org/pixel-is-data/).
 Some adaptation might (will) be necessary.
 User Studio can be in no way accounted responsible for their malfunction or misuse in your own project.

 The code & its assets are distributed under the BSD license (means commercial use is OK ;).
-Don't forget to mention US!
+Enjoy, and don't forget to mention US!

 ## ViewController.h